 - Theophany is God dealing directly with man either verbally or visibly. - Visions were 'waking dreams' given primarily to holy men conscripted to God's service.
-This is not the current obsession of vision-casting and visionneering it is supernatural revelation, not merely natural human insight. - Dreams are a more obscure means of revelation images, thoughts, etc. impressed upon our mind by God. - Divine speech is God addressing people indirectly through Angelic messengers. - Providence is the most obscure means of revelation providence is the care, guardianship, and control exercised by God in the course of events. - Mighty works are miraculous occurrences where God or His Angelic messengers/servants intercede in the normal course of worldly events.
+This is not the current obsession of "vision-casting" or "visioneering" these are supernatural revelations, not merely natural human insight or intuitive leaps. - Dreams are a more obscure means of revelation images, thoughts, etc. impressed upon our mind by God. - Divine speech is God addressing people indirectly through Angelic messengers. - Providence is the most obscure means of revelation providence is the care, guardianship, and control exercised by God in the course of events.
+How God shapes our living history to communicate with us. - Mighty works are miraculous occurrences where God or His Angelic messengers/servants intercede in the normal course of worldly events.